-For those from the UK (excluding Wales - please see information about Maintenance Grant) and the EU, the Bangor Bursary means you could receive up to £3,000 in extra financial help over the duration of a three-year course.
+For those from the UK (excluding Wales - please see information about Money Support) and the EU, the Bangor Bursary means you could receive up to £3,000 in extra financial help over the duration of a three-year course.

 Bangor Bursaries are available on top of any loans and other University bursaries you may be eligible for.
 Your eligibility for a Bangor Bursary depends on:

 - your household income: all those with a household income below £40,000 will get a bursary of either £1,000 or £500 a year from the University and

 - the course you are studying; you must be studying on a full-time undergraduate course (please note, students in receipt of other bursary payments e.g. NHS, Health & Social Care Council will not be eligible for the Bangor Bursary scheme) with a tuition fee of £9,000 payable to Bangor University.

 The bursaries are available to students from the UK (excluding Wales - please see information about Money Support) and the EU and do not have to be paid back.
 Students from the EU should contact the Money Adviser for guidance on bursary assessment procedures.

 - If your household income is below £25,000 you will receive a Bangor Bursary of £1,000 a year.

 - If your household income is between £25,000 and £40,000 you will receive a Bangor Bursary of £500 a year.